-As of June 30, 2023, the Company leases office and laboratory facilities under operating leases, which expire at various dates through 2027.
+As of September 30, 2023, the Company leases office and laboratory facilities under operating leases, which expire at various dates through 2027.
 The Company has \$678 thousand in letters of credit outstanding as security on certain of these leases.
 As part of its adoption of ASC 842, the Company recorded operating right-of-use assets and operating lease liabilities for these leases as of January 1, 2022.

 The Company entered into an operating sublease agreement on January 18, 2023 (the "Sublease") with respect to part of its existing Boston office and laboratory facilities (the "Head Lease").
 The Company accounted for the Head Lease and the Sublease as separate contracts and there was no effect on the right-of-use asset or lease liability associated with the Head Lease.
-The Sublease is long-term and has an effective end date of one year from June 30, 2023.
+The Sublease has an effective end date of June 30, 2024.
 The Head Lease rent expense is presented separately from income related to the Sublease and both are reported as components of operating expenses on the condensed consolidated statements of operations and comprehensive loss.
-The Company recorded \$147 thousand of income related to the Sublease for the six months ended June 30, 2023.
+The Company recorded \$239 thousand of income related to the Sublease for the nine months ended September 30, 2023.